-Now you can enjoy breakfast, lunch, brunch or dinner with your pooch at these amazing dog-friendly cafes in Hong Kong, and maybe help them make some new friends
+Now you can enjoy breakfast, lunch, brunch, and dinner with your pooch at these amazing dog-friendly cafes in Hong Kong – and maybe help them (and yourself) to some new friends!

-If you’re looking for the best brunch in town or great wine bars to chill out at, there are a great selection of new restaurants in Hong Kong that will serve you well.
-And if you’re huge dog fans like us, we’ve scouted out our favourite dog-friendly cafes in Hong Kong for you to bring your affectionate cuddle buddies to and maybe they’ll even make some new friends.
+If you’re looking for the best brunch in town or restos with outdoor terraces to chill out at, there are a great selection of new restaurants in Hong Kong that will serve you well.
+And if you’re huge dog fans like us, we’ve scouted out our favourite dog-friendly cafes in Hong Kong for you to bring your affectionate cuddle buddies to.
+(And even if you’re not a dog owner, you’re sure to find plenty of furry, friendly faces here!)

 Our favourite dog-friendly cafes in Hong Kong